andormade/andor.cool/README.md

 # andor.cool

 Hello there! 👋 You just found the source code of my personal website.
 It's powered by a static site generator I wrote in Rust, without using any third-party libraries.
-This whole project has been a personal playground for me to improve my, let’s say, “rusty” Rust skills.
-(I wanted to write this in C, but Netlify still doesn't support deploying C projects.)
+This whole project is a playground for me to improve my, let’s say, “rusty” Rust skills.
+(Originally, I wanted to write it in C, but Netlify still doesn't support deploying C projects.)

-Originally, my site was built with Jekyll, because I liked how easy it was to use Markdown files with Front Matter and Liquid templates for my posts and pages.
-Even after trying out Next.js and then moving to Rust, I've kept this approach to manage my content.

 ## Requirements

 To run the website locally, make sure you have the following installed:
-- Rust: The project is developed in Rust, so you'll need the Rust compiler and Cargo (its package manager) installed on your system.
+- Git
+- Rust

 ## Installation